Mzosindiso/Simple-Java-Application/README.md

 - `BankAccountManagement.java`: The main class that runs the application and handles user interactions.
 - `entities` package: Contains all the entity classes representing different objects in the system.
-    - `Person.java`: Base class for Customer and Employee.
+    - `Person.java`: Base class for Customer.
     - `Customer.java`: Represents a bank customer.
     - `Account.java`: Represents a bank account.
     - `Loan.java`: Represents a loan.